articles

 Author

 I have heard many bad things about Shenzhen.
 I never planned to visit Shenzhen because of what I had heard about it, which was mostly negative.
 Since I live in Shenzhen now, and my picture of it has changed, it bothers me if people repeat bad stereotypes about Shenzhen without reflection and without having lived here for a certain time.
-Criticizing this city is okay if you know it, if you don’t, your picture of Shenzhen may be wrong.
-I urge people to not blindly repeat what others have told them without seeing for themself.
+Criticizing this city is okay if you know it; if you don’t, your picture of Shenzhen may be wrong.
+I urge people not to blindly repeat what others have told them without seeing it for themselves.

 What are some of the stereotypes I’ve heard?